 On 01/09/2017 JANE DOE filed a Personal Injury - Other Personal Injury lawsuit against MARQUIS JONES.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judge overseeing this case is LAURA A. SEIGLE.
+The Judges overseeing this case are LAURA A. SEIGLE and EDWARD B. MORETON.
 The case status is Disposed - Judgment Entered.

 Disposed - Judgment Entered